tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

   - what's the crime rate in the neighborhood?
     - heat maps from Trulia
   - is it built after 1970s 1980s?
+  - can the pipes be repaired or need to be replaced?
+    - i.e.: Polybutylene pipes should be replaced because they can't be repaired.
+Their average lifespan is 10 to 15 years.
+If you have polybutylene pipes in your home, then you should replace them before they break.
   - what's the cash flow on the property?
   - what's the small cosmetics value add opportunities on the property?
     - what's the landscape looks like?